Betsy DeVos' Graduation Rate Mistake

 "High quality virtual charter schools provide valuable options to families, particularly those who live in rural areas where brick-and-mortar schools might not have the capacity to provide the range of courses or other educational experiences for students.
 Because of this, we must be careful not to brand an entire category of schools as failing students."

-Then comes the misstep, first reported by Ben Herold of Education Week.
+Then comes the misstep, first detailed by Columbia University professor Aaron Pallas in this opinion piece for The Hechinger Report, followed by Ben Herold reporting for Education Week.

 "The following virtual academies have four-year cohort graduation rates at or above 90 percent," DeVos wrote, listing some apparent success stories:

-Note: Clarification: This post has been updated to make clearer who first reported details of DeVos' virtual charter school mistake.